katedobroth/test-doc/_sections/cloud_sockets.md

 <div class="code-wrapper">
-<pre class="indent copy-area" id="kafka-topic-string">kafka-topics --create --zookeeper <span style="color:red">ZookeeperConnectString</span> --replication-factor 1 --partitions 1 --topic testftb
+<pre class="indent copy-area" id="kafka-topic-string">kafka-topics --create --zookeeper <span style="color:red">ZookeeperConnectString</span> --replication-factor 1 --partitions 1 --topic <span style="color:red">yourtopic</span>
 </pre>
 <button class="btn clipboard-btn" data-clipboard-target="#kafka-topic-string">Copy</button>
 </div>

   * Replace __ZookeeperConnectString__ with the string copied from the Kafka Zookeeper cloud socket page.
+  * Replace __yourtopic__ with your kafka topic.
   {:.indent}

 ---
 {:.end-section}

+## Oozie {#oozie_email}

+#### Email service
+Oozie workflows allow email actions to inform users of workflow status.
+To optimize the delivery of these emails, please supply Cazena support with:
+  * The details of your enterprise SMTP service
+  * A __From:__ email address.
+This allows status emails to originate with a known email address, so that emails are not filtered to spam folders.

+If the Enterprise SMTP is not used, then the Cazena service will default to a built-in SMTP service.
+This component is not designed for high volumes of email, and can therefore cannot guarantee delivery of large number of messages.

 ## Connect to Hive or Impala With the RStudio Connections Pane {#rstudio_connection_pane}